 This is called the power of compounding which is one of the most foremost reasons how rich become even richer.

 One of the reasons that building the first ₹1 crore is hard is because it is such a large amount of money relative to where most people can begin from.

-This is especially true if you are working as an employee for a company.
+This is especially true if you are working as an employee of a company.
 Companies generate huge profits, keep it with themselves, and just distribute the bread crumbs in the form of salary.

 You own 100% of your online business and keep all the profits.
 Besides, if you plan to sell your business tomorrow you can do so at multiple times your earnings.

-That’s why I suggest people to start an online business like a blog or a website.
+That’s why I suggest people start an online business like a blog or a website.

 It helps you build that initial capital and makes it relatively faster and easier to make the subsequent crores paving the way for your financial freedom.